Information on the prohibition of disposing of WEEE with other waste

 COLLECTION POINTS FOR WASTE ELECTRICAL AND ELECTRONIC EQUIPMENT

-Waste Management Facility in Dzierżysław
+Waste Management Plant in Dzierżysław

 48-130 Dzierżysław 1

-Directions map: Waste Management Facility in Dzierżysław
+Route map: Waste Management Plant in Dzierżysław

 Environmental protection

-Article 35(1) of the Act of 11 September 2015 on WEEE (Journal of Laws 2015, item 1688)
+Art.
+35 para.
+1 of the Act of 11.09.2015 on WEEE (Journal of Laws 2015 item 1688)

-• a distributor operating a retail sales unit with a sales area of ≥ 400 m² dedicated to the sale of household equipment,
+• a distributor operating a retail unit with a sales area of ≥ 400 m² dedicated to the sale of household equipment,

 • an operator of a treatment facility,